MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/use-transaction-category-as-pd.md

 Before you complete the procedures in this topic, you must have a new pricing dimension solution for your organization.
 If you haven't already created one, see [Create custom fields and entities as pricing dimensions](create-custom-fields-entities-pricing-dimensions.md).

 ## Add the Transaction Category field to forms and views
-To make the **Transaction Category** field visible in the pricing dimension solution, you need to add the field to all the forms and views an entity.
+To make the **Transaction Category** field visible in the pricing dimension solution, you need to add the field to all the forms and views as an entity.

 The following table lists all of the out-of-the box forms and views, by entity.
-You will also need to add the new field to any additional views or forms in your customized entities.
+You will also need to add the new field to any additional forms or views in your customized entities.

 |  Entity        | Forms     |Views        |
 | ------------------------------|---------------------------------|----------------------------------|